Fragmentation is Efficiently Learnable by Quantum Neural Networks: Details on the L evy-Prokhorov Metric and Error Bounds

 The same holds when replacing $F$ with $G$.
 Now, if we let $L = \pi(F \ast H, G \ast H)$, then we must have by the above and by the definition of the L\'evy-Prokhorov metric that

 which proves that

 \end{proof}

-\begin{lemma} (This lemma is adapted from Lemma 2.2 of \citet{Berkes_1979}, where we have filled in several details).
+\begin{lemma} (This lemma is adapted from Lemma 2.2 of \citet{Berkes_1979}).
 Let $F$ and $G$ be probability distributions on $\RR^d$ with characteristic functions $f$ and $g$, respectively.
 Then, for some sufficiently large $T = O(d)$, we have that the L\'evy-Prokhorov metric relative to the Euclidean norm is bounded as

 \end{lemma}

 \begin{proof} Let $H$ be a distribution on $\RR^d$ with density $\nu(x)$ and characteristic function $h \in L^1$.
 Let $F_1 = F \ast H$ and $G_1 = G \ast H$.
 Let $\varphi$ and $\gamma$ be the probability densities of $F_1$ and $G_1$, respectively.
 Their characteristic functions are $f_1 = f h$ and $g_1 = g h$.
 Now, using the definition of convolution and applying the inverse Fourier transform, we have